ErikNikolajsen/RISC-V-instruction-set-simulator/README.md

 The ecall instruction only supports the exit function `ecall 10` (see [Ripes env. call](https://github.com/mortbopet/Ripes/wiki/Environment-calls)).

 ## Setup
-Compile the the program to a .jar file using JDK 11
+Compile the the program to a .jar file using JDK 11.

-The run the program as following:
+Then run the program as following:

 ```
 java -jar riscSimulator.jar <inputFile> <outputFile>